offbynull/learn/Bioinformatics/input/input.md

    "* Starting G wasn't captured."
    ```

- * The read_SEQs / read-pairs may have errors (e.g. wrong nucleotides scanned in), which may prevent finding overlaps.
+ * The fragment_SEQs may have errors (e.g. wrong nucleotides scanned in), which may prevent finding overlaps.

    ```{svgbob}
           "DNA reads"          "Stitched DNA reads"